 "Green Ice/Deep Freeze" *** Otto Preminger made an unlikable Freeze, but actually, you're not supposed to like the villains.
 His visual look inspired both the Animated Series' Freeze and Schwarzenegger's character.
 Look closely -- Burt Ward has a bandaged arm during this episode.
 Miss Iceland is hot.

-"Impractical Joker/The Joker's Provokers" * Awful episode with worst gimmick this side of Riddler's "TV box" from Batman Forever, and the dehydrator from the series' movie.
+"Impractical Joker/The Joker's Provokers" * Awful episode with worst gimmick, a time controlling box, this side of Riddler's "TV box" from Batman Forever, and the dehydrator from the series' movie.
 Still, Alan Napier's dual role is fun, and this episode hints at The Joker having a previous career as a stage magician and hypnotist.
+This episode was a major rewrite of an unproduced script titled "Hickery Dickery Doc".

 "Marsha Queen of Diamonds/Marsha's Scheme of Diamonds" * Dumb episode.
 Not only did the scripts go down in quality, but the writers couldn't even come up with clever titles anymore!